Piano Playing Technique

 How can I get rid of my stiff fingers while playing?

-First of all let’s separate the problem in parts, since there are different solutions to different problems!
+First of all, let’s separate the problem into parts since there are different solutions to different problems!

 1. A Rich and Full Tone